Saving money

 Does opening a savings account lower your credit score?

-Banks and credit unions do not report savings accounts to the credit bureaus, so they do not show up on your credit report and will not affect your credit score.
+Banks and credit unions do not report savings accounts to the credit bureaus.
+They do not show up on your credit report and will not affect your credit score.

 What age should you open a savings account?